-The SPBA was given a special grant from the United States Badminton Educational Foundation to host this exciting event this year with some of the top players and coaches around.
-We are very fortunate to have been given this regional camp and it is not the type of event that happens often!
-I encourage you to take advantage of this incredible opportunity for our region.
+The SPBA was given a grant from the United States Badminton Educational Foundation to host a special camp in 2014 with some of the top players and coaches around.
+We were very fortunate to have been given this regional camp twice and we hope to host it again sometime in the future!

 Anna Rice is an 2 X Olympian (once in singles and once in doubles), top 16 in the world, 5 X Canadian National Champion, 2 X Pan American Champion, US Open winner & coach of betterbadminton.com and Badminton Vancouver.

 Bobby Milroy is the current Canadian National Champion (he also won 16 years earlier), World Ranking #18, Swiss Open Champion, & former President of the World Badminton Players Federation.